aditya43/chess/README.md

         maxX     int // Max number of cells a piece can traverse in X direction maxY     int // Max number of cells a piece can traverse in Y direction maxCross int // Max number of cells a piece can traverse in diagonal direction

-        AvailPos map[int]bool // Available move positions for a piece

         xBoundry        XBoundry        // Horizontal boundries
         yBoundry        YBoundry        // Vertical boundries